-By using a different device or by asking your Internet Service Provider to correct the IP address that is suitable for your location.
+We recommend for you to try using a different device.
+You may also contact your Internet Service Provider to correct the IP address suitable for your location.
 Once corrected, refresh your device and clear cache and cookies.
 After that, log back in and try again.

 FOR SAFARI USERS

-Luckily, there are some workarounds that can be utilized in case you will encounter one of these issues.
+Luckily, there are some workarounds you can do if you encounter one of these issues.

 This problem usually occurs upon the first visit to a website when the user is trying to sign up or sign in to the checkout and purchase or access the content.

 In these cases, as soon as you enter the website and attempt to log in, you should see a notification in the address bar about the pop-up window being blocked.
 To allow the browser to display it, click the small window-shaped icon next to the refresh button in order to authorize the cookie and allow the window to be displayed.
 After that, any subsequent login attempts will work normally as long as the cookie is stored in the browser’s cache.